Print On Demand, a green business model

 For the shipment of our textiles, we have chosen two types of eco-responsible packaging:

-1 / Cardboard sleeves made from 100% recycled and recyclable paper (these are certified by the FSC programme and the factories are certified ISO 14001 (environmental management) and ISO 50001 (energy management).
+1 / Cardboard pouches made from 100% recycled and recyclable paper (these are certified by the FSC program and the factories are ISO 14001 (environmental management) and ISO 50001 (energy management) certified.

-2 / Highly resistant and recyclable kraft paper folders.
-They are certified by PEFC, an international NGO that promotes the protection and sustainable management of forests throughout the world.
-This label provides consumers with the guarantee that the product they are buying is from responsible sources and that, through their purchase, they are participating in the sustainable management of forests.
+2 / Ultra-resistant and recyclable kraft paper pouches.
+They are certified by PEFC, an international NGO that promotes the protection and sustainable management of forests around the world.
+This label provides the consumer with a guarantee that the product he buys comes from responsible sources and that through his act of purchase, he participates in the sustainable management of forests.

 For the rest of our shipments, we use cardboard boxes of various sizes.